START – Apple News Only Block

 The town of St. Paul, Alta., is the kind of place where you can buy a basket of homemade preserves and local beef jerky from the Chamber of Commerce on Main Street.
 It’s a farming community at heart, surrounded by fields and gently rolling hills.
 It’s not huge, just under 6,000 people, and the biggest tourist attraction is the world’s first UFO landing pad, which attracts “an average of 20 people per day,” according to the local newspaper.

-“It’s not the center of the universe,” Amil Shapka says with a smile.
+“It’s not the centre of the universe,” Amil Shapka says with a smile.
 He’s a retired dentist who describes himself as being “born here, raised here, went to school here, left for the big city, hated it, came back and lived happily ever after.”

 Shapka lives not far from town down a gravel road.
 It’s “me and the bears and the squirrels,” he says.
 “Being Ukrainian, there’s a bit of the thousands of generations of farmers in me.
 Our connection — my connection — to the land is part of my well being.”